-Type Description Model Transform A profile of this type is used to generate a sub model from a core model.
-Schema A profile of this type is used to generate schema; typically XSD schema representing messages, but also other formats such as json object notation and resource descriptor formats.
+Type Description Model Transform A profile of this type is used to generate a sub-model from a core model.
+Schema A profile of this type is used to generate a schema; typically an XSD schema representing messages, but also other formats such as JSON object notation and resource descriptor formats.